 Varying cold-end temperature clearly has a large effect on the phase angles of the alternator forcing function on the piston.
-Interestingly, the damping component (y component) does not seem to be changing with variations in coldend temperature.
-Since the electrical circuit of the ASRG depends on the piston velocity for voltage and the alternator force damping component for current, and the piston is being constrained so that its velocity is not changing either.
+Interestingly, the damping component (y component) does not seem to be changing with variations in cold-end temperature.
+Since the electrical circuit of the ASRG depends on the piston velocity for voltage and the alternator force damping component for current, and the piston is being constrained so that its velocity is not changing, if the alternator force damping component does not change then the convertor's output power is not changing either.
 If hot-end temperature is fixed, decreasing cold-end temperature should result in greater power because of greater convertor efficiency (Carnot efficiency increases).
-Although Sage more accurately models Stirling convertor thermodynamics than SDM, the constancy of the damping component suggests that Sage is constraining a variable like the piston amplitude that would not be constrained in the actual system (Regan and Lewandowski, 2005).
+Although Sage more accurately models Stirling convertor thermodynamics than SDM, the constancy of the damping component suggests that Sage is constraining a variable like the piston amplitude that would not be constrained in the actual system (Regan and Lewandowski (2005)).